python-adaptive/paper/paper.md

     for subdomain in subdomains_to_update:
       queue.update(subdomain, priority=loss(domain, subdomain, data))
 ```

+where we have used the following definitions:

+`f`

+: The function we wish to learn

+`queue`

+: A priority queue of unique elements, supporting the following methods: `max_priority()`, to get the priority of the top element; `pop()`, remove and return the top element and its priority; `insert(element, priority)`, insert the given element with the given priority into the queue;`update(element, priority)`, update the priority of the given element, which is already in the queue.

+`domain`

+: An object representing the domain of `f` split into subdomains.
+Supports the following methods: `subdomains()`, returns all the subdomains; `points(subdomain)`, returns all the points contained in the provided subdomain; `split(subdomain)`, splits a subdomain into smaller subdomains, returning the new points and new subdomains produced as a result; `neighbors(subdomain, n_neighbors)`, returns the subdomains neighboring the provided subdomain.

+`data`

+: A hashmap storing the points `x` and their values `f(x)`.

+`loss(domain, subdomain, data)`

+: The loss function, with `loss.n_neighbors` being the degree of neighboring subdomains that the loss function uses.

 #### As an example, the interpoint distance is a good loss function in one dimension.
 An example of such a local loss function for a one-dimensional function is the interpoint distance, i.e. given a subdomain (interval) $(x_\textrm{a}, x_\textrm{b})$ with values $(y_\textrm{a}, y_\textrm{b})$ the loss is $\sqrt{(x_\textrm{a} - x_\textrm{b})^2 + (y_\textrm{a} - y_\textrm{b})^2}$.